Jorge de Castro Font

-Jorge Adolfo de Castro-Font (born September 10, 1963) is a former Puerto Rican senator and former member of the House of Representatives.
+Jorge Adolfo de Castro Font (born September 10, 1963) is a former Puerto Rican senator and former member of the House of Representatives.
 Originally, he was a member of the Popular Democratic Party (PPD) but became an independent representative in 2001 after inner disputes with his party.
 In 2002, he became a member of the New Progressive Party (PNP) and was elected Senator in 2004 and 2008, despite inner struggles within the party and legal issues.

 In 2008, De Castro Font was arrested by the FBI and subsequently charged with 21 counts of fraud and conspiracy.
 As a result, he was sentenced to 5 years in federal prison and 3 years probation.

 Early life and studies

 Jorge de Castro Font was born in San Juan, on September 10, 1963, to former Puerto Rico Ombudsman Rafael Adolfo de Castro Campos and María Eugenia Font González.
 He is the grandson of Jorge Font Saldaña, one of former Gov. Luis Muñoz Marín's closest associates.

-De Castro Font received his bachelor's degree in justice system from the Universidad del Sagrado Corazón in San Juan and his master's degree in history from the Puerto Rico and Caribbean Center for Advanced Studies in Old San Juan.
+De Castro Font received his bachelor's degree in justice system from the Universidad del Sagrado Corazón in San Juan.
+Later on, she finishes graduate studies with a Master's in Puerto Rican History at the Center for Advanced Studies of Puerto Rico and the Caribbean.
+In March 1998, he completes a course on Perspectives on Leadership and Governance for the 21st Century at Harvard University's John F. Kennedy School of Government.
 De Castro Font was also a member of the United States Army Reserve, and served briefly with the Puerto Rico National Guard.

 De Castro Font started distinguishing himself as a youth leader for the Popular Democratic Party.
 In 1985, he was the assistant of then-Speaker of the House of Representatives, José Ronaldo Jarabo.